 Prioritize issues by stage

-Okay, so now that you've loaded all the issues onto an issue list, you need a way to visually track all these issues.
-In our example, we provide three visualizations: a bug board, a dashboard, and a Gantt chart.
-Remember - if you like our visualizations, you can download and customize our Issue Tracker template we created as well.
+Now that you've loaded all the issues onto an issue list, you need a way to track all these issues visually.
+In our example, we provide three visualizations: a bug board, a dashboard, and a Gantt chart - that is fully customizable.

 So, let's say you want to follow the agile framework that Jira uses.
 This bug board utilizes a kanban visualization that works with the agile management style to sort issues by workflow stage.
 Following the kanban style, they are color-coded by priority.
 In Agile, the simplest workflow format is to have a backlog stage, an in-progress stage, a code review or quality assurance stage, and then a complete stage.
 You should also provide some filters as we did at the top, especially if you are a manager or working with multiple team members so individuals can filter for their most important metrics.